A small displays nervous body language.

 Dogs use their body language to communicate what they’re feeling, whether it’s excitement, happiness, fear, or anxiety.
 If you can learn to read your dog’s body language, you can better understand and empathize with them.
 This is especially important if your dog has a problem that you need to address, such as aggression or separation anxiety.
 Luckily for us all, help is available.

-At Greenlin Pet Resorts in five locations in the Harrisburg area we are experts in canine behavior and communication.
+At Greenlin Pet Resorts in six locations in the Harrisburg area we are experts in canine behavior and communication.
 We offer boarding, daycare, and dog training classes to help owners better understand their dogs and resolve behavioral issues.
 Contact us today to get started!